-Asset turnover is a ratio that measures the value of revenue generated by a business relative to its average total assets for a given fiscal or calendar year.
-It is an indicator of how efficient the company is using both the current and fixed assets to produce revenue.
+Asset turnover is a financial ratio that measures the value of revenue generated by a business relative to its average total assets for a given fiscal year.
+It is an indicator of how efficient the company is at using both current and fixed assets to produce revenue.

-Average total assets include the beginning and ending balance of all the components of a company’s assets – current assets, long-term investments, fixed assets, and intangible assets.
+Average total assets include the beginning and ending balance of a company’s assets – current assets, long-term investments, fixed assets, and intangible assets.

 Asset Turnover = Net Sales Revenue / Average Total Assets

 Example of Asset Turnover

 For the fiscal year ended December 31, 2015, LSFM company has declared in its financial statements total assets ending balance of $450M, while the beginning balance was $400M, having an average asset result of $425M ($400M+$450M/2) for that year.
 Total revenues reached as high as $950M generated from its main business activities.

 Given the above figures, the asset turnover was at a rate of 2.23 ($950M/$425M).

 Enter your name and email in the form below and download the free template now!

 Net Sales Revenue or sales revenue is the total amount of revenue, either in cash or credit, that was produced by utilizing the resources of a company primarily from its core business activities.
 This is netted by sales returns, allowances, and discounts that are accommodated upon a customer’s request or due to some unavoidable circumstances.